neelkarma/mass-scan/README.md

 _NOTE: This only works if you have a valid SBHS student email and password._

-0. Make sure you have NodeJS and pnpm installed.
+0. Make sure you have NodeJS, pnpm and Git installed.
 1. Clone this repo.
 2. `pnpm i` - This might take a while as Puppeteer (the browser automation tool used) installs its own version of Chromium